Blog

 Monitor fringe networks as an early warning system

 Set up Telegram and Rumble monitoring for supply chain hashtags in key regions.
-During Nexperia, Telegram generated 208K engagements before YouTube's 27.2M impressions followed — that gap is your lead time window.
+During a recent brand crisis, Telegram generated 208K engagements before YouTube's 27.2M impressions followed — that gap is your lead time window.

 2